Fo3nix/DutchGroceryOptimizer/README.md

 - **Price**: A price is the amount of money that needs to be paid for a quantity of a product.

 ## User Stories
-- As a user I want to be able to search products by name
+- As a user I want to be able to search products by name and description
 - As a user I want to be able to search products by category
+- As a user I want to be able to sort the search results by price and name
 - As a user I want to be able to choose which stores I want to shop at
 - As a user I want to be able to add products to product boxes
 - As a user I want to be able to name product boxes